Eight8-7020/multi/docs/syncBot.md

-## Note: This project is not yet finished and will not function as intended. ##
 ## syncBot for Discord ##

 This bot is used to sync roles across discord servers.

-To run on repl.it, please refer to the [repl branch.](https://github.com/LFCfan25/syncBot/blob/repl.it)

 ### Initial setup (Normal) ###